🍄 Online Course Navigation

 The video markers above 👆🏼correspond to the the various Steps in this Unit.
 Click on them to skip to a Step.

-Start by preparing the probiotic liquid nutrient.
+This step is completely optional, and depends on whether you opted to use a commercial product called TrichEvict with your grow.
+If so, start by preparing the probiotic liquid nutrient.
 Lightly disinfect the funnel, spoon and jug with alcohol and let it fully dry out.
 Measure out 1 gram of TrichEVICT powder (per 1 liter of water) and put it in the jug.
 Pour 1 liter of non-chlorinated water into the jug and mix.
 Don’t use tap water.
 Use distilled, mineral or water that has been boiled for 20 minutes and cooled to room temperature.
 Pour the Probiotic TrichEVICT liquid into a spray bottle using the funnel.

 Next, take 3 large handfuls of substrate and put them in the metal bowl / cooking pot.
 Disinfect a ladle which you will later use to split the substrate between the buckets.
 Open the second bucket and use the ladle to divide the substrate evenly between the buckets.
 If you have a weight scale, you can check to see if the buckets weight the same when you’re done.
 If you don’t have a scale, you can estimate the 50% split visually.
 You can also lift the buckets to feel their weight.
 Cover both buckets and put one of them aside.
 You will use it later.